JosephMaynard/React-Reddit/README.md

+#React Reddit

+This is a side project I'm using to learn React.
+It uses Axios to pull data in from [Reddit's JSON API](https://www.reddit.com/dev/api/), and React to display it.

+You can see the site [here](https://josephmaynard.co.uk/reactreddit/).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Below you will find some information on how to perform common tasks.
  You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/template/README.md).

 ## Table of Contents